CobbTyler18/elive-user-guide/Readme.md

 ### What is BIOS?

-First things first.
-BIOS stands for Basic Input Output System referred to as BIOS, is software stored on a small memory chip on the motherboard.
-It give the computer a set of instructions on how to perform some of the basic functions such as booting and keyboard control as well as configure the hardware in a computer including the hard drive, floppy drive, USB, optical drive, CPU, memory to list a few.
+BIOS stands for Basic Input Output System.
+BIOS is software stored on a small memory chip on the motherboard.
+It gives the computer a set of instructions on how to perform some of the basic functions such as booting and keyboard control as well as configure the hardware in a computer including the hard drive, floppy drive, USB, optical drive, CPU, memory to list a few.

 ### What is EFI and UEFI?